 Nina Kirstein, Ph.D.

 In 2017, I obtained a conjoint PhD of both the University of Montpellier (France) and the Ludwig-Maximilians University Munich (Germany).
 I investigated the role of chromatin in regulation of DNA replication by combining functional and genome-wide approaches.
-Using my chromatin-related background, I now study Integrator functions in multiple models.
-Outside the lab I spend time with friends and enjoy the nice Miami weather!
+My current project focuses on the molecular mechanisms of Integrator-dependent RNA misprocessing in neuronal development using high-throughput sequencing techniques in the mouse embryonic stem cell model.
+Outside the lab, I spend time with friends and enjoy the nice Miami weather!

 Arigela Harikumar, Ph.D.

 I received my PhD in Genetics from Hebrew University (Israel) under the supervision of Prof. Eran Meshorer, where I focused on the role of SET during embryonic stem cell differentiation.
 In Dr. Shiekhattar’s lab my research focuses on understanding the role of oncogenic eRNAs in melanoma and pancreatic cancer.
 Concomitantly I am also interested in eRNA based therapeutic strategies.
 When not in the lab I like playing cricket, watching discovery channel and movies.

 Lucia Speroni, Ph.D.

 I dedicated many years to the study of tumor development and obtained my Ph.D. in 2008 in Argentina.
 I then decided that to understand disease we should first know more about how tissues form.
 During my postdoc at Tufts University in Boston I studied how single cells form tissues and how this process can be altered by exposure to hormonally-active chemicals like Bisphenol-A.